 This test would be best for someone who wants to get one-time DNA analysis results that can easily be printed off at home.

 Many other testing companies offer a digital interface with non-static results.
-They change and update when the science advances, the company refines their algorithms, and more consumers take a DNA test, so there is more data for scientists to draw conclusions from.
+They change and update when the science advances, the company refines its algorithms, and more consumers take a DNA test, so there is more data for scientists to draw conclusions from.

 Once your test kits have been received back at the lab, with your samples, it can take three to eight weeks for you to get your results.
+This is a relatively long wait time compared to other DNA testing companies.

 Customer support is only available via email.
 In such a competitive landscape, this is a little disappointing when consumers have multiple questions and would like to talk to a real person for advice.

+The company operates in many different countries and languages and the website does not always use proper translation.
 Consumers for whom English is their first language may be confused by some of the wording on the 24Genetics site and reports.
 One example is from the "Frequently Asked Questions" section: "We will see the genes that influence weight diet effectiveness."

-Mazi Marcel Womack
+Mazi Marcel Womack Cedar City, UT